 An image of two people looking at scans on a computer.
 Behind the screens is a window showing an MRI machine.

-What's new in cancer?: Imaging
+What's new in cancer?: advances in diagnostic imaging

 Blog